StefanZander/lecture_notes/swcs/html/docs/elements/methodology.md

 ### Tipps

-- Will be added soon...
+- Will be added in the course of the semester...